 The accompanying unaudited condensed consolidated financial statements were prepared using generally accepted accounting principles for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, these financial statements do not include all information or notes required by generally accepted accounting principles for annual financial statements and should be read in conjunction with the consolidated financial statements as filed on the Company's Annual Report on Form 10-K for the year ended December 31, 2016, as amended.
-In the opinion of management, the unaudited condensed consolidated financial statements included herein contain all adjustments necessary to present fairly the Company's financial position as of March 31, 2017, the results of its operations for the three months ended March 31, 2017 and 2016.
+In the opinion of management, the unaudited condensed consolidated financial statements include herein contain all adjustments necessary to present fairly the Company's financial position as of June 30, 2017, the results of its operations for the three and six months ended June 30, 2017 and 2016, the results of its cash flows for the six months ended June 30, 2017 and 2016.
 Such adjustments are of a normal recurring nature.
-The results of operations for the three months ended March 31, 2017 may not be indicative of results for the year ended December 31, 2017.
+The results of operations for the three and six months ended June 30, 2017 may not be indicative of results for the year ended December 31, 2017.